New Jersey United Christian Academy

-New Jersey United Christian Academy is a private Christian middle and high school serving students in sixth through twelfth grades, located in the Cream Ridge section of Upper Freehold Township, in Monmouth County, New Jersey, United States.
-New Jersey United Christian Academy (NJUCA) is ranked by Niche as the #3 Best Private High School in Monmouth County, New Jersey.
+New Jersey United Christian Academy is a private Christian middle and high school serving students in sixth through twelfth grades, located in the Cream Ridge section of Upper Freehold Township, in Monmouth County, in the U.S. state of New Jersey.
+New Jersey United Christian Academy (NJUCA) is ranked by Niche as the #3 Best Private High School in Monmouth County.

-As of the 2021–22 school year, the school had an enrollment of 70 students and a student–teacher ratio of 1:6.
-In 2020, the school's student body was 60.0% (24) White, 25.0% (10) Asian, 12.5% (5) Black and 2.5% (1) Hispanic.
+As of the 2021–22 school year, the school had an enrollment of 66 students and 10.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 6.1:1.
+The school's student body was 69.7% (46) White, 19.7% (13) Asian, 7.6% (5) Hispanic and 3.0% (2) Black.

 Athletics

 The school competes in interscholastic sports as part of the Penn-Jersey Athletic Association.
 Athletic programs offered to students include Volleyball, Cross-country, Basketball and Track for girls; and Cross-country, Basketball and Track for boys.